integreat-io/map-transform/README.md

 // }
 ```

-By default, when an array in the data meets a mapping object, MapTransform will
+When you transform an array of data with a mapping object, each item in the
-map the transformation to each item in the array.
+data array will be be transformed with the mapping object.

 ```javascript
 const def3 = {